jackyx-zhou/ca-ml-webapp/README.md

 ## Maching Learning

-I use tensorflow.js to train simple machine learning model on client side, and use tfjs-vis to visualise training progress and model details.
+Transferring my prior knowledge of using Tensorflow 2.0 on Python, I use tensorflow.js to train simple machine learning model on client side, and use tfjs-vis to visualise training progress and model details.

 ## Webstack